 CPI addresses both challenges directly.
 First, we integrate hardware components of the electronic locking system with our intelligent power distribution units (PDU).
 The locks connect to the PDUs, are powered from the PDU and are networked through the PDU.
 This reduces the additional expense of connecting locks to the building access control system and allows facilities staff to issue and control access to the racks.
 We also work with our DCIM partner to ensure easy integration.
 Secondly, we build Secure Array® IP Consolidation into every eConnect® PDU, so you can use one network connection for up to 32 PDUs.
 This greatly reduces the number of network connections you need to support remote monitoring and access control at the rack level, freeing network ports for production equipment.

 Your cost is reduced because you are using less hardware, less software and less networking.
 Your installation is easier because you are not connecting locks to the building access control system.
 Your setup is faster because you can integrate with the DCIM software easily.
 You can use existing employee credentials to access the racks.
-Or, for added biometric security, you can issue new Zwipe Biometric Access Cards which encode the user’s fingerprint onto the card and require the fingerprint of the user to function.

 Contact CPI today and let one of our Technical Support Specialist specify a system for you.